casanova5/Notes-app/README.md

 # Notes-app
-A node.js based notes app that lets you add, read, remove, update and delete notes.
+A node.js based notes app that lets you add, read, delete, and also list a particular note.